An Elite Creative Writing Course For High School Students

 FROM THE CREATORS OF RESOURCES LIKE:

-Craft powerful short stories you can submit for publication and enter into reputable writing contests & award programs.
+Craft powerful short stories you can submit to reputable writing contests & award programs.

 Writing short stories has long been one of the best ways to develop as a young writer and break into the world of publishing.